dhduc/docker-lamp/README.md

 ### Notice

-After the containers start, this script will automatically grab the new IP of *web* and attempt to update your host's HOSTS file with the new IP address.
+After the containers start, this script will automatically grab the new IP of the web container and attempt to update your host's HOSTS file with the new IP address.

 Example:
 ```